Netcracker/KubeMarine/documentation/Installation.md

 **Warning**: Ingress-nginx and HAproxy use proxy protocol in the default configuration.
 If you are using a load balancer without a proxy protocol, it **must** also be disabled in ingress-nginx.
 To do this, specify `use-proxy-protocol: "false"` in configmap.

 * The `custom_headers` parameter sets specified custom headers before sending the traffic to backends.
-Before proceeding, refer to the official NGINX Ingress Controller documentation at [https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/).
+Before proceeding, refer to the _Official NGINX Ingress Controller documentation_ at [https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/).

 For example: